hackclub/hackclub/playbook/workshops/cloud9/README.md

 add gif of creating html file

 Repeat the last step twice more, except this time creat a CSS file and a Javascript file.
 Name your files *style.css* and *index.js*

+Now that you have your files set up lets start building.
+Inside your *index.html* file create a button with the attribute *id* set to *alertButton*.
+To preview you file right click your *index.html* file in your workspace sidebar to the left and hit *Preview*.
+This will open up a new tab with the rendered version of your html file.

+Every time you update your html file the preview will automatically update.